salesforcecli/plugin-org/messages/org.auth.show-sfdx-auth-url.md

 # prompt.show-sfdx-auth-url

 You're about to reveal the SFDX Auth URL for "%s".
-This URL contains a refresh token that grants persistent access to the org without re-authentication.
-Anyone with this URL can authenticate to the org with your permissions.
+This URL contains a refresh token that can be used to authenticate to the org without user interaction.
 Do you want to continue?

 # warning.show-sfdx-auth-url

-This command exposes a sensitive SFDX Auth URL containing a refresh token that grants persistent access to the org.
-Unlike an access token, this credential does not expire and allows re-authentication without user interaction.
-Sharing this URL is equivalent to giving permanent login access to the org.
+This command exposes an SFDX Auth URL.
+Unlike an access token, this credential contains a refresh token that allows extended access to an org.
+Avoid sharing or logging this URL.
 For additional information about org authorization, review https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_url.htm.

 # error.noRefreshToken